mk-fg/reliable-discord-client-irc-daemon/README.md

 or maybe even connecting to multiple rdircd instances side-by-side, joining different discord channels on each of them, to work around the issue that way.

-This option can also be useful to lower amount of network traffic from discords that you don't want to leave, but don't care to keep up with via IRC either.
+Option can also be useful to lower amount of network traffic from discords that you don't want to leave, but don't care to keep up with via IRC either.
+"Unsubscribing" from specific discords when leaving last IRC channel on those is not implemented - just restart rdircd if that's ever needed.

 <a name=hdr-warning_session_auth_rejected_unexpected.ZboG></a>
 ### WARNING :: Session/auth rejected unexpectedly - disabling connection